osheanlee/osheanlee.github.io/content/blog/1-PPFPandLUP.md

 I got the data from HLURB's [website](http://www.hlurb.gov.ph/wp-content/uploads/services/lgu/Approved%20CLUP.pdf).
 Based on the PDF file, the data is as of **2015**.

 **DISCLAIMER**: I cannot guarantee the accuracy of the CLUP and PPFP approvals.
 For further information, it is still best to consult the HLURB and the Local Government Units (LGUs).
-This data analysis that I did is **meant to help** fellow Environmental Planners to see which areas would need for their plans to be updated.
-This is **not meant and will never mean** to degrade stakeholders and **should NOT be used in pointing fingers and blame** as to why these plans are not updated. <u> Save your bureaucratic comments elsewhere</u>.
+This data analysis that I did is **meant to help** fellow Environmental Planners to get a glimpse of which areas would need for their plans to be updated.
+While I did not make a data viz for the names of the municipalities, I hope the numbers would help fellow Envi Planners to assist our communities in crafting their plans.

 I made a simple analysis that could hopefully help as a jumpstart for planners on which areas to help.
 Based on my analysis, there are still
 **1,302** cities and municipalities that would still need for the CLUPs to be updated as of <i>August 18, 2019</i>.
 On the other hand, there are **198** cities and municipalities who do not have CLUPs yet.